-The candidates of the TEAS test need to pass 4 different tests with a total of 170 questions in each specific area, including Reading (53 questions), Math (36 questions), Science (53 questions), and Language usage (28 questions).
+The candidates for the TEAS test need to pass 4 different tests with a total of 170 questions in each specific area, including Reading (53 questions), Math (36 questions), Science (53 questions), and Language usage (28 questions).
 Each question will help assess the candidate’s ability in a certain aspect, demonstrating that the candidate who passes the test with a competitive score will be qualified to work professionally.
 However, only 150 questions will be scored, on the contrary, the remaining questions will be used by the organizers for extra purposes and not scored.
 In reality, the question makers will not tell you what the scored question is.
 Your responsibility is to complete all questions equally.
 Remember that the score you receive will be a reflection of your knowledge and preparation.

-Similar to IELTS or JNPT, in the TEAS test, there is no exact score to judge which candidates pass, or fail.
+Similar to IELTS or JNPT, in the TEAS test, there is no exact score to judge which candidates pass or fail.
 Each contestant will receive a certain number of points, and this score can only illustrate their nursing-related ability.
 However, institutes or medical organizations can base on this test to announce the minimum passing score, in order to choose the most suitable candidates.

 Typically, professional institutes will require candidates to score between 59% and 77%.
 At this level, candidates are considered to have a solid foundation of medical-associated knowledge and are able to pursue long-term medical education.
 Meanwhile, medical facilities or hospitals will require applicants to ensure their TEAS scores of above 78%.
 Candidates at this score level have excellent knowledge and are ready to work in a professional medical environment.

 In the United States, the TEAS test average score is around 60 percent.
 A typical score for students applying to an associate’s degree program is about 66 percent.
-An average score for students applying to bachelor’s degree programs is 70 percent.
+The average score for students applying to bachelor’s degree programs is 70 percent.